Easy Driving Trips From Boston For a Great Family Day Out

 Distance from Boston: 70 miles ~ via MA-3 S (1 hr 14 minutes)

 If you want a truly memorable day trip from Boston, there’s nothing more “New England” than Cape Cod.
-Cape Cod has it all, from miles of pristine white shoreline to kid-friendly amusement parks.
+Cape Cod has it all, from miles of pristine white shoreline to kid-friendly amusement parks, making it one of the most popular vacation destinations on the east coast.

 There are many opportunities to get out and enjoy nature in and around Cape Cod, like the Cape Cod Trail.
 Bike, hike, rollerblade, or even horseback ride this picturesque pathway around six towns and marvel at the area’s natural wonders.